To get a complete picture of water quality, regular testing is important.

 For example, a pH that is too high causes NH4 (ammonium) to convert more quickly into NH3 (ammonia), which is harmful to your fish.

-If the water values are too high, a water change and less feeding is the solution in most cases.
+If the water values are too high, a water change and less feeding is usually the solution.

-When changing the water in this situation, make sure that the values do not change too quickly.
-Add clean water in stages so that the plants and fish can get used to it gradually.
+When changing the water in this situation, be careful not to change the values too quickly.
+Add clean water in stages so the plants and fish can adjust gradually.

-Are the water values too low?
-Then fertilization is in most cases the solution.
+Are the water parameters too low?
+Then fertilization is usually the solution.